 We are committed to making sustainability and building performance the foundation of every design, regardless of size, scale or budget.
-Over the years, we have built a model for a multi-discipline, research-driven firm, with a collaborative culture focused on analysis and problem-solving on energy use, water use, indoor air environments, embodied carbon and improving the experience for the people who use the spaces.
+Over the years, we have built a model for a multidisciplinary, research-driven firm, with a collaborative culture focused on analysis and problem-solving on energy use, water use, indoor air environments, embodied carbon and improving the experience for the people who use the spaces.

-Every day.
 Every project.
 Every budget.
+Every scale.

 We believe the only way to significantly address the challenges confronting us as an industry is to take a holistic, collaborative approach to design, involving engineers, landscape architects and interior designers at the earliest stages of the process.
 This integrated design process seeks to break down the hierarchy between disciplines and emphasizes the use of actionable research and data guided by our in-house research team, LPAred.

 Our work produces measurable results in performance, healthier environments and facilities that work better for the users.
 For two years in a row, we were the largest firm in the country to surpass the AIA 2030 Commitment target of reducing energy use in our buildings by more than 70 percent.
 We achieve the results across a wide variety of typologies and settings, proving that energy efficiency goals can be achieved on a large scale.
 We’ve designed one of the largest portfolios of LEED Platinum and LEED Gold buildings in the country.

 In all our work, we start with simple, cost-effective design strategies.
 We operate as one team with shared values, working for the extra few percentage points.
 We continually track and share our results, good or bad.
 We know when we achieve success it sends a clear message: If we can do it, other firms can do it, too.